LF2L/lf2l.github.io/collections/_projects/en/Green-FabLab.md

 <!-- Intro -->
-The concept of **Green FabLas** is the intersection of several societal trends.
+The concept of **Green FabLab** is the intersection of several societal trends.
 <!-- 3D Printing -->
 From one side, there have been an growing interesting in the additive manufacturing technology (a.k.a 3D printing) technology.
 The creation of the fantastic [RepRap Projet](https://reprap.org/), an open source project, opened up many possibilities in terms of appropiation for the 3D printing technology, doing the filament fused deposition the most used technique in the additive manufacturing world.